yloose/my-home/README.md

 ## Installation

-(You still have to compile manually, a ready-to-install will provided in the future)
+(You still have to compile manually, a ready-to-install apk will provided in the future)

 1. Clone the repo
 2. Navigate into the direcoty and run